Life in Our Halls

 Student Initiated Programs

-Are you looking for an opportunity to host an in-person or virtual event for your community?
+Are you looking for an opportunity to host an event for your community?
 Check out our Student Initiated Programs (SIPs)!
 Hosting a Student Initiated Program is a great way for you to have a positive impact on your community and grow in your own skills.
 Funding (up to $40) for this program is available through an easy request process.
 If you’d like to plan and host your own event, talk to your RA or Residence Hall Coordinator.

 Get Involved: Student Initiated Programs: youtube.com/watch?v=JZ-7XwA2haY